-- Sign up to receive notices about your bill or updates from the committee hearing the bill; most legislatures have a bill notification feature at their website.
+- Sign up to receive notices about your bill or updates from the committee hearing the bill; most legislatures have a bill notification feature on their website.
 Alternatively, sign up for our updates, we send out action alerts before every legislative hearing.

 - Contact the committee clerk to request any special accommodations.

-- Draft your testimony (see below).
+- Draft your testimony.

 - Submit your written testimony in advance according to the rules of your legislature.
 Then work on your verbal presentation.